geoinnova/italy_inspire_cadastre_downloader/README.md

 # QGIS Pluging Italy Inspire Cadastral Downloader (IICD)

-QGIS Plugin for downloading and visualizing Italian cadastral data according to INSPIRE directly in QGIS
+QGIS Plugin for downloading and visualizing Italian cadastral data according to INSPIRE directly in QGIS.
+Developed by [Geoinnova](https://geoinnova.org/).

 The Italy Inspire Cadastral Downloader QGIS plugin is designed to facilitate the download of municipal cadastral data in Italy, optimizing access to key information for spatial analysis and territorial management.